ravittanala/EXAMPLE-VOTING-APP/README.md

-# EXAMPLE-VOTING-APP
+# example-voting-app
-This repository contains distributed micro services related to an Example voting app
+This is a simple micro services voting app